 Saving money can be difficult to commit to, but if you start now, you can set yourself up for the future you've always hoped for.

-For many people, financial struggles are a direct result of not bringing in enough money.
+For many people, financial struggles are a direct result of not bringing in enough money or having to manage monthly payments that seem to grow over time.

-However, for many others, financial troubles can stem from not spending money wisely.
+However, financial troubles can stem from not spending money wisely or not having a strong savings habit in place.

 But, I'm going to help ensure that this isn't your path.

-If you abide by these saving strategies now, you’ll begin to build a solid financial foundation that will carry you through retirement.
+If you abide by these saving strategies now, you may maintain a healthy cash flow.
+You'll begin to build a solid financial foundation that will carry you through retirement.

-Let’s take a look at some of the six best ways to save money today so you can begin to invest and establish wealth tomorrow.
+Let's take a look at some of the ninebest ways to save money today so you can begin to invest and establish wealth tomorrow.

 It's easy to get caught up in the “go big or go home” mentality when looking at the best ways to save money.
 While saving upfront may seem more effective, it's important to remember that saving is a sprint and not a marathon.

 As you begin to build out a thorough savings strategy, you may want to consider creating SMART goals.
-These goals provide you with more clarity on the specific, measurable, achievable, relevant, and time-bound criteria that need to be met to reach your goal.
+These goals provide you with more clarity, as it is:

 When you assess your specific savings goals, a few common ones may come to mind.
 Take a look at the standard savings goals below to determine how you can minimize your spending in specific areas so you can effectively set aside money to achieve major milestones.